 Hong Kong proposes critical infrastructure cybersecurity law

 Hong Kong does not have statutory requirements on critical infrastructure cybersecurity.
-However, critical infrastructure around the world is at risk of cyberattacks and the repercussions of such malevolent action can be extremely severe.
+However, critical infrastructure around the world is at risk of cyberattacks and the repercussions of such malevolent actions can be extremely severe.

 In recent years, legislation to protect the security of computer systems of critical infrastructure has been enacted in mainland China, Australia, the UK and the EU.
 Following in these footsteps, Hong Kong proposes to enact a new legislation tentatively titled the Protection of Critical Infrastructure (Computer System) Bill.